 Note: A Blackboard login (recorded as “Last Access” in the Blackboard Grade Center) is NOT a valid “last date of participation” in any course including courses offered entirely online through Distance Education.

-In instances where the notation of UF is assigned, the college must be able to document the student’s participation as recorded by the instructor via the use of any of the records listed above.
+In instances where F is assigned, the college must be able to document the student’s participation as recorded by the instructor via the use of any of the records listed above.
 Instructors are not expected to take extraordinary efforts to document participation, but should draw on the records they customarily use in evaluating course work, such as gradebook posting, participation in a group activity, test grades or any other means ordinarily used by the instructor to document student performance.

 Administrative Transcript Notations – Letters other than A-F